Table of Contents Hide

 If you’re making a healthy meal, triple the recipe and freeze a few portions.
 That way you’ll have something healthy to eat even if you haven’t been shopping for a few days.

 Salmon is loaded with a type of fat called DHA, which is crucial to developing your baby’s nervous system.
-Breast milk contains DHA, but their levels will be higher if you include more DHA in your diet.
+Breast milk contains DHA, but its levels will be higher if you include more DHA in your diet.
 The DHA in salmon may also help your mood and play a role in preventing postpartum depression.

 2. Lean beef